On classification of continuous first order theories: Independence property

-In Lemma~3.12 of \cite{K3}, there is a long list on equivalences of this notion.
-The only additional thing we need to remember is that $NIP$ (for a theory) is stronger than $NIP$ in a model.
-We are now ready to give definability result.
-The proof uses Theorem~\ref{NIP=Baire-1/2} and some crucial results of \cite{BFT}.
+In Lemma~3.12 of \cite{K3}, there is a long list of equivalences for this notion.
+The only additional thing we need to remember is that, due to the compactness theorem, $NIP$ (for a theory) is stronger than $NIP$ in a model.
+We are now ready to give the definability result.
+The proof uses Theorem~\ref{NIP=Baire-1/2} and some crucial results from \cite{BFT}.

 \begin{Theorem} Let $T$ be a theory and $\phi(x,y)$ a formula.
-The following are equivalent.
+The following are equivalent:

 (i) $\phi(x,y)$ has $NIP$.